Portable Contents Insurance

 Australia-wide cover with Platinum Contents

 GIO Platinum Contents, our highest level of cover, will cover your belongings whether they’re at home or anywhere else in Australia or New Zealand.
-It costs more than Classic or Classic Extras policies, but it means you won’t have to worry about specifying individual items.
+It costs more than Classic or Classic Extras policies, but it means you may not have to worry about specifying individual items.

 How to make a claim